Skip to main content

 # Backup database dumps

-cloudstic backup -source sftp \
+cloudstic backup -source sftp://backup@db01.example.com/backup/mysql \

 -source-sftp-key ~/.ssh/backup_key \